Strategizing/NexusGuard/NexusGuard/docs/configuration_guide.md

 Config.AdminGroups = {"admin", "superadmin"} -- Admin group names in your framework
 ```

-Tokens include built-in anti-replay protection. `TokenValidityWindow` sets how long a token is valid, and `TokenCacheCleanupIntervalMs` controls cleanup of cached signatures used to prevent replays.
+Tokens include built-in anti-replay protection.
+NexusGuard tracks used timestamps within the validity window and rejects replays. `TokenValidityWindow` sets how long a token and its timestamp are valid, and `TokenCacheCleanupIntervalMs` controls cleanup of cached entries.

 ### Enabling/Disabling Detectors